codio-content/Coding_with_Javascript-2D_Arrays/.guides/content/Reading-from-a-2D-array-d4ba.md

 Now, the create a 2d array, we fill the regular array `desks` with array for each element.

 ## Populate the array
-There are a number of equivalent way to populate the same 2d array.
+There are a number of equivalent ways to populate the same 2d array.

 In our sample code, we do it like this: